Motoring Through the 20th Century

 This comprehensive work provides a highly revealing insight into a bygone motoring era

-More than 3000 revealing photos included
+More than 3700 revealing photos included.

 The books are filled with hundreds of period professional black and white and colour photographs, along with highly detailed and informative captions.
 They will provide a vivid reminder of the era for anyone who was around at the time or will be highly educational for younger enthusiasts who are interested in this golden age of motoring history